matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 key used for signing is still valid, by checking ``key_validity_url``.
 It does this by making an HTTP GET request to ``key_validity_url``:

+..
+TODO: Link to identity server spec when it exists

 Schema::

     => GET $key_validity_url?public_key=$public_key